sparky8251/matrix-bot/README.md

     Eases idle chitchat between community members

-- ### A configurable search and link for issues/pulls any Github repos the supplied Github user can see!
+- ### A configurable search and link for issues/pulls in any Github repos the supplied Github access token can see!
     This can be turned off by not supplying any repos to search

     Searches are parsed from message text if they match 'jf#123' or 'jf #123'